Film and Media Studies

 Fields of Study

 Film and media studies is an interdisciplinary field.
-Students have the option to apply for admission to one of two tracks within the program: either solely to the Ph.D. in Film and Media Studies or to a combined program track involving one of the following disciplines: African American studies, American studies, comparative literature, East Asian languages and literatures, English, French, German, history of art, Italian studies, and Slavic languages and literatures.
+Students have the option to apply for admission to one of two tracks within the program: either solely to the Ph.D. in Film and Media Studies or to a combined program track involving one of the following disciplines: Black studies, American studies, comparative literature, East Asian languages and literatures, English, French, German, history of art, Italian studies, and Slavic languages and literatures.
 In addition to acquiring a firm grounding in the methods and core material of film and media studies (and, for the combined degree track students, another discipline), all students are expected to coordinate a plan of study involving comprehensive knowledge of one or more areas of specialization.

-Through course work, examinations, and the dissertation, candidates in a combined degree program link a film and media specialty with the participating discipline.
+Through coursework, examinations, and the dissertation, candidates in a combined degree program link a film and media specialty with the participating discipline.
 Directors of graduate studies from both programs monitor the candidate’s plans and progress.

 To be considered for admission to the combined degree track, applicants must indicate both Film and Media Studies and one of the participating departments/programs listed above.
 Students seeking admission to Film and Media Studies alone should indicate only Film and Media Studies on their application.